plc-dev/aladin/README.md

 If you would rather use another SQL-dialect/database you would need to expand the SQL-Adapter with an object providing the necessary functions and information, install the driver-package for node.js, as well as changing the sqlFlavour in the .env-File to the corresponding key you used.
 It would also be a good idea to extend the .env-File with a field for your SQL-connection-string and your password-string, which you can then access in your provided connection function.

+## via docker/docker-compose
+This is the recommended way, since it eliminates unexpected behaviour due to different environments and OS.
+As of right now only the mongodb and the webserver are containerized, as the frontend is not susceptible to differing environments and comes already shipped with a development server due to being a vue application.
+To spin up the mongodb and webserver simply run ```docker-compose up``` in the root directory of the repository.
+The vue development server can be started by executing ```npm run serve``` in the frontend directory. <br/>
+Injecting the environment variables still works via the .env file in the server directory.
+If the mongodb docker container is used the name of the container functions as the hostname that has to be used in the connection string. <br/>
+E.g. *mongodb://mongo_container*

 # Running the app for development
 In order to run the app for development purposes you would need two command line instances.

 **Backend**

-To run the server enter the root of the repository and execute ```npm run dev```.
+To run the server enter the server directory and execute ```npm run dev```.
 This also hot-reloads the server on change.
 You could also run ```npm run start``` if you would like to disable this option or run the server.js in debug mode in the IDE of your choice.
+When using the docker option you can either use docker-compose or docker to build and start the backend container. <br/>
+E.g. ```docker-compose up``` or ```docker run -p 3000:3000 server```.

 **Frontend**